Are you a first-time romance author feeling overwhelmed with everything required to publish your book?

 We all know that your first draft isn't the one that will end up in the hands of readers.
 It has to go through several rounds of editing and revision first, and the first of those is the self-edit.

-Award-winning author Mary Adkins "learned the hard way what a toll not knowing how to revise properly can take on your life and your writing process" after rewriting her first novel 9 times!
+Award-winning author Mary Adkins "learned the hard way what a toll not knowing how to revise properly can take on your life and your writing process" after rewriting her first novel nine times.

 You can find out how she refined her revision process using self-editing in the video below: